ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Implementations may also support additional endpoint representations and provide a single NewEndpoint() call that takes different endpoint representations.

 Multiple endpoint identifiers can be specified for each Local Endpoint and RemoteEndoint.
 For example, a Local Endpoint could be configured with two interface names, or a Remote Endpoint could be specified via both IPv4 and IPv6 addresses.
-The multiple identifiers refer to the same endpoint.
+These multiple identifiers refer to the same transport endpoint.

 The transport services API will resolve names internally, when the Initiate(), Listen(), or Rendezvous() method is called establish a Connection.